LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

      let monitoringParams = LPMonitoringParams(entryPoints: entryPoints, engagementAttributes: engagementAttributes)
    ```

-4. Using the **LPMonitoringParams**, get the Engagement for the User.
-This is needed to start a new conversation with a specific campaign.
+4. Use the **LPMonitoringParams** to get the Engagement for the User, which is needed to start a new conversation with a specific campaign.

    ```swift
    LPMonitoringAPI.instance.getEngagement(consumerID: self.consumerID, monitoringParams: monitoringParams, completion: {